google/gsocguides/pages/student/08-how_gsoc_works.md

 **GSoC contributor**

 This is you!
-A GSoC contributor is a new contributor to open source.
+A GSoC contributor is a student or a new contributor to open source.
 This person could be a university student, a recent graduate, a person switching careers, a developer early in their career, person returning to the workforce, etc. GSoC Contributors come from a variety of academic backgrounds - many are university students or graduates of coding schools or programs, while others are self-taught.

 **Organization Administrator**

 Org admins are the "cat herders" for GSoC open source projects.
 Some org admins also mentor GSoC contributors during GSoC.
 Org admins are the final authority about matters such as which GSoC contributor projects will be accepted and who will mentor whom.
+They are also responsible for approving and adjusting any project deadlines requested by the mentor and GSoC contributor.
 If you're having difficulties communicating with your mentor or making progress, an org admin can help.

 **Mentor**